microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 ## Student Task 3: Create Overlap using 1 SpriteKind Player and multiple SpriteKind

-1. start with Task #1, Task #2 or your own similar code
+1. Start with Task #1, Task #2 or your own similar code
-2. add a few Sprites that will use the same SpriteKind (such as SpriteKind Enemy) and a third & fourth SpriteKind as well
+2. Add a few Sprites that will use the same SpriteKind (such as SpriteKind Enemy) and a third & fourth SpriteKind as well
-3. enable sprite to move anywhere on screen along x and y axis
+3. Enable sprite to move anywhere on screen along x and y axis
-4. Challenge: using a total of 6 or more sprites and have an overlap involving each SpriteKind.
+4. **Challenge:** using a total of 6 or more sprites and have an overlap involving each SpriteKind.
 Make one of the Overlap events play a sound, pause and then stop all sounds.

 ### ~hint